-Nobody is an island.
 Everyone is stronger with support.
-In most cases, a radio station is willing to follow a leader if there is something to get behind, but you have to win momentum.
+The staff will follow a leader if there is something to get behind, but you must win momentum.
 It won’t come and find you.

 Start an internal marketing campaign by building relationships.
 It can make a huge difference in your personal success.